milesj/packemon/packages/packemon/templates/base/README.md

 Feel free to use the configuration as-is, or to modify, or to not use moon, the choice is yours!

-### React support
+### React/Solid support

-Scaffolded projects are not configured for React by default, but enabling React support is rather simple!
-Open the following files and remove the `// Uncomment if using React/JSX` comment and any surrounding comments.
+Scaffolded projects are not configured for these libraries by default, but enabling support is rather simple!
+Open the following files and remove the `// Uncomment if using React/Solid` comment and any surrounding comments.

 - root `.eslintrc.js` (also replace `moon/node` with `moon/browser`)